 Is age a factor in getting a diagnosis?
-It is interesting how one study found very different causes of headaches in those who were 45 and under versus those who were over 45.
+One study found very different causes of headaches in adults aged 45 and under versus those aged over 45.
 For example, younger people seemed to suffer more from tension headaches, migraines, and sinus headaches.
 Let’s explore this phenomenon.

 Common Causes of Headaches in Younger People

 The prevalence of tension headaches, migraines, and sinus headaches in younger people makes sense for a number of reasons.
 Tension headaches are often due to stress.
 The modern workplace puts a lot of pressure on people to perform.
 Plus, this generation is struggling with raising their children, taking care of aging parents, and paying off massive student loans all at once.

 Stress can be a migraine trigger (and sometimes even the dramatic reduction in stress hormones when finally getting a chance to relax).
 And sinus issues seem to be a modern ailment, with fewer from the previous generation having to deal with constant stuffiness.